chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_package_windows.rst

 .. note:: This resource effectively replaces the ``windows_package`` resource found in the |cookbook windows| cookbook by moving that functionality into the |chef client|.
 The |cookbook windows| cookbook may still be used, but in that situation use the generic |resource package| resource instead of the |resource package_windows| resource.

 .. note:: This resource does not support downloading packages from the network.
 Please use the |resource remote_file| resource for this purpose.
-Then, install packages locally using the source attribute to point at the package location on disk.
+Then, install packages locally using the source property to point at the package location on disk.